Anandsure/roadgain/README.md

 The yearly price for hosting and maintaining a website (frontend + backend) is approximately Rs.
 15,000.

 ### Profit
 Assuming we come up with a deal to receive Rs.
-5,000 per sq. feet of redundant roads, we can find approximately thousands of sq. feet (let’s assume 1,000 sq. feet) in a metropoliton city.
+500 per sq. feet of redundant roads, we can find approximately thousands of sq. feet (let’s assume lowest case 1,000 sq. feet) in a metropolitan city.
 This way, we can earn about Rs.
-50,000 per city.
+5,00,000 per city.
 There are 4,000 cities in India according to nriol.com.
-Joining the dots, we now have a potential of Rs.
-4,000 x 1,000 sq. feet= Rs.
-40,00,000 with just one country- India.
+Joining the dots, we now have a potential of , Rs.
+4,000 x 5,00,000 sq. feet= A LOT OF MONEY
+In just one country- India.
 There are 195 countries in the world.
 Our profit margin can go really high!

 ### Competitors